 In an effort to reach an even more diverse pool of candidates, TCG has made the following changes to the RLC program.
 Applicants will no longer need to be nominated to apply; and the program is now open to leaders of color who are advancing their career in theatre criticism/journalism.

-In 2018, RLC will form a cohort of exceptionally talented early-career leaders of color from St. Louis City/County, MO and New York, NY who are advancing their careers in the U.S. not-for-profit theatre and related sectors; and who demonstrate the potential to impact the field in a positive way.
-Activities will span from June 2018 through May 2019.
-Participants will be required to attend an orientation meeting on Saturday, June 2, 2018 in St. Louis.
-New York-based participants should plan to arrive in St. Louis on Friday, June 1st.
-In addition, all RLC participants are required to participate in professional development workshops and events in St. Louis from June 11—17 during the 2018 TCG National Conference.
+In 2019, RLC will form a cohort of exceptionally talented early-career leaders of color from Miami, FL and New York, NY who are advancing their careers in the U.S. not-for-profit theatre and related sectors; and who demonstrate the potential to impact the field in a positive way.
+Activities will span from May 2019 through May 2020.
+Participants will be required to attend an orientation meeting in Miami sometime between May 10 and May 13, 2019.
+New York-based participants should plan to arrive in Miami the day before the orientation meeting.
+In addition, all RLC participants are required to participate in professional development workshops and events in Miami from June 2–8 during the 2019 TCG National Conference.
+The orientation meeting date will be announced at the time of notification and a detailed agenda will be provided in advance of each event.

 The RLC cohort will be highlighted in TCG’s Spotlight On programming at the Conference, including networking opportunities, appearing in a Spotlight On slideshow that will be shown at the Conference, and inclusion in a Spotlight On brochure that will be distributed to all Conference attendees.

 TCG will provide the following to RLC participants:

 - Professional development workshops and networking opportunities